 St. Louis, MO

-Over-the-counter daily vitamins and supplements aid in health and well-being by providing necessary nutrients for the body to function when daily dietary intake falls short.
+Over-the-counter daily vitamins and supplements aid in health and well-being by providing necessary nutrients for the body to function when the daily dietary intake falls short.
 These dietary medications are designed to make up for necessary vitamins, minerals, and other naturally occurring substances that we may be lacking in our daily diet.
 While the science regarding the effectiveness of daily vitamins and supplements is in contention amongst dietary experts — some saying daily vitamins and supplements are as beneficial as consuming vitamins naturally through one’s diet, while others contest that the benefits are not equitable — vitamins and supplements are generally thought to be, at worst, harmless.
-However, new studies indicate that while the vitamins, minerals, and other naturally occurring substances found in these daily vitamins and supplements are harmless, the supplements themselves may contain dangerous and sometimes life-threatening chemicals and heavy metals that put consumers at risk.
+However, new studies indicate that while the vitamins, minerals, and other naturally occurring substances found in these daily vitamins and supplements are harmless, the supplements themselves may contain dangerous and sometimes life-threatening, toxic chemicals and heavy metals that put consumers at risk.
 Lack of government oversite in the nutritional industry has result in dangerous, contaminated supplements and contaminated vitamins to make their way to the shelves nationwide.

 If you believe that you may have been exposed to contaminated supplements or contaminated vitamins, contact the offices of TorHoerman Law today to discuss the possibility of filing a contaminated supplements lawsuit or contaminated vitamins lawsuit.